DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop4/Part_IV.md

 * Artifact Type Observations: there are different spellings for the same types.
    * "ccware", "Creamware", "Creamware, bowl"
    * "White ware", "Whiteware", "Whiteware, annular", "Whiteware, mocha"
+   * What other spelling issues?
+   * Are there any red flags in these data? (this is a question for the historical archaeologists in the class)

 * New Variables/Fields?
 Yes, please!
 How about:
    * Form